ronapelbaum/simple-dashboard/README.md

 - charts
   - added *d3-scale* in *DashboardLineChart.jsx*
   - added time aggregation in model for *DashboardSideBySideBar.jsx*
+- Testing
+  - unit testing for important BL is for the pure functions in *model.js*
+  - snapshot testing for rendering components should be done like for *DashboardBarChart.jsx*
+  - E2E sanity testing should be added, launching the while app in browser and verify that we have rendering.
 - MISC
   - use material-ui theme
   - changed favicon